SK68-ph/Overlay/README.md

 Press END to exit

 How to build :
-Download vstudio then install Desktop dev c++
+Download vstudio then install Desktop dev c++.
-After then clone this repo and open project
+After that clone this repo and open project.
-Change Configuration from debug to release x64
+Change Configuration from debug to release x64.

 <details>
 <summary>How to update offsets?</summary>